BruleeTea/BruleeTea.github.io/README.md

-# Computer Science Bachelor | Passionate about Tech and Innovation | Ready to Contribute to the Digital World
+# Passionate about Tech and Innovation, Ready to Contribute to the Digital World
 ### Education
 Bachelor of Computer Science - Graduation date: Jun 2022 Carleton University, Ottawa, Ontario